psuggate/misc-verilog-cores/vpi/README.md

 1. Initialise the DUT.
 2. Setup the test.
-3. Simulate, checking outputs at after each clock-edge.
+3. Simulate, checking outputs at after each clock-edge, and advancing the simulation state.
 4. Teardown the test.

 ## VPI Module